goatbytes/consoul/docs/tools.md

 - ❌ No support - Tool doesn't work for this file type
 - \* Requires `pypdf` package (install with `pip install consoul[pdf]`)

-**Note:** find_references only supports Python, JavaScript/TypeScript, and Go.
+**Note:** find_references supports Python, JavaScript/TypeScript, Go, and Kotlin.
 For Rust, Java, and C/C++, use grep_search for text-based reference finding.

 ### Common Workflows